-There's been renewed interest in the topic of networking over the past few years as the recession has lingered.
+There was renewed interest in the topic of networking a few years ago as the effects of the recession lingered.
 And rightfully so, for networking should be the centerpiece of your business development strategy whether the economy is weak or strong.

 But there is value in tending your network that goes beyond merely meeting the current pressing needs of business.
 This came home to me, surprisingly, when I first went out on my own and was in desperate need of clients.
 It occurred to me at that time that attempting to jump start my networking efforts just because I needed to grow my business obscured the reason those relationships really mattered.

-After 32 years in this business, I found myself pondering what my legacy was.
+After over 30 years in the A/E business, I found myself pondering what my legacy was.
 What had I done of lasting value over all those years?
-That question took on added meaning a few years later when my former employer of ten years was acquired by another firm.
+That question took on added meaning when my former employer of ten years was acquired by another firm.
 Virtually everything I had accomplished in that period of time was rendered void in the transaction.
+Another decade of achievement was essentially lost when my top client was also acquired.

 Many of you can point to facilities that you designed as a lasting testament of your professional achievements.
 I did some design work early in my career, but most of those facilities have since been replaced, improved, or abandoned.
 What about your designs?
 I later helped with a few major environmental remediation projects.
 But the goal of most of those was to leave as little visual reminder of our efforts as possible.

 My point is not to diminish the value of our work, but to put it in context.
-The realization I came to after 32 years in this business was that what really mattered were (1) the relationships I had built and (2) the people I had been able to serve along the way.
+The realization I came to after 30 years in this business was that what really mattered were (1) the relationships I had built and (2) the people I had been able to serve along the way.
 Whether the job entailed designing, consulting, selling, or managing, the results were best measured in how much people were helped by what I did.
-And those relationships were to be valued beyond whatever information, referrals, or new work they might generate today.
+And those relationships had irreplaceable value beyond whatever information, referrals, or new work they might generate today.

 Networking has unfortunately been miscast as primarily a sales activity.
 But it is better viewed as a relationship building activity with benefits far beyond selling.
 If relationships and serving others are the two enduring products of our careers—and I'm convinced they are for most of us—then networking shouldn't be left only to those who are business developers.
 Everyone should maintain their network of professional relationships.